Skip to main content

 • story

-The story in "Life Goes On: Done to Death" revolves around a king's quest for the cup of life, but it is presented in a minimalistic and humorous manner, primarily through snippets on level selection screens.
-While some players appreciate the clever and darkly comedic elements woven into the gameplay, many note that the narrative is largely absent, with the focus instead on engaging puzzles and gameplay mechanics.
-Overall, the game offers a unique experience that prioritizes humor and creativity over a traditional storyline.
+The story in "Life Goes On: Done to Death" revolves around a king and his knights on a quest for the cup of life, but it is presented in a minimalistic manner, primarily through snippets on level selection screens.
+While some players appreciate the clever and humorous storytelling that enhances the gameplay, many note the lack of a substantial narrative, with the focus instead on engaging puzzles and dark comedy.
+Overall, the game prioritizes gameplay mechanics over a deep story, making it enjoyable for those who prefer light-hearted, puzzle-driven experiences.

 • “Life Goes On: Done to Death is an imaginative and unique puzzle game that tells the story of a brave knight and his quest for immortality.”